Diff4Earth/ige-jaxathon-2025/README.md

-# JAXATHON 2025 : Leveraging JAX for Environmental Geosciences
+# JAXATHON 2025 : A Hackathon for fostering the use of JAX in Environmental Geosciences

-Welcome to the official repository for the **JAXATHON 2025**!
+Welcome to the official repository of IGE **JAXATHON 2025**!

-This event is organize by members of the [Institut des Geosciences de l'Environnement](https://www.ige-grenoble.fr).
+This event is organized by members of the [Institut des Geosciences de l'Environnement](https://www.ige-grenoble.fr).
 It is designed to accelerate the development of participants' respective research software projects using the JAX language while deepening their understanding of its capabilities.

 ## 📅 Event Details
 - **Date:** 10-13 March 2025